-Tisserand explains that the guidelines published weren’t as clear as they could have been and goes on to explain his position on eucalyptus:
+Robert Tisserand himself has since commented that his guidelines weren’t as clear as they could have been and goes on to explain his position on eucalyptus:

 “They* are safe to diffuse for children, if we are talking about two or three drops in a diffuser for a moderately small bedroom”.

 * By ‘they’ he is referring to Eucalyptus Radiata and Eucalyptus Globulus.